 Amsterdam’s Van Gogh Museum contains the largest collection of paintings by Vincent van Gogh in the world.

-It is one of Amsterdam’s most popular museums, attracting 1.9 million visitors in 2016 — a historical record.
+It is one of Amsterdam’s most popular museums, attracting 2.1 million visitors in 2016 — a historical record.
 Note: that’s just 100.000 fewer guests than the nearby Rijksmuseum, the Netherlands’ most popular museum.

 If you have ever watched the Dutch national soccer team play football anywhere in the world — or if you’ve been in Amsterdam during Holland’s annual King’s Day celebration (formerly Queen’s Day) — you may wonder why nearly all Dutch people dress in orange during such occasions.

 After all, the colors of the official Dutch flag are red, white, and blue.

 Updated ever so slightly to note why some Turks have taken to attacking oranges.
 Yes, oranges.

 Brewery De Prael, located alongside one of the oldest canals in the heart Amsterdam, is renowned for its beer and its food.